NthienMinh/sellClothes/README.md

-UI and data handling through the api for mobile app Thanks for your interest.
+UI and data handling through the api for mobile app.
+Thanks for your interest.
 This is a project I do for project at university.
 This is a system with web and mobile.
 This is where I store what works in the mobile section.

 You can read what I built here like interface, how to handle data through api, ...